C4 – Household water use per capita in the Republic of Armenia

 C4.9 | Total household water use (water supply industry and self-supply) per capita | m3/capita/year | =C 4.7/C 4.8 |

-No gap filling has been performed
+No methodological gap has been identified.

 Methodology references